bachelor-2014/report/v2/software.md

 Experiments are now run by using the EvoBot software rather than extending it with a new python script.
-Experiment can either be defined as low level instructions similar to Gcode or via a domain specific programming language (DSL) made for and run via the EvoBot's software.
+Experiment can either be defined as low level instructions similar to Gcode or via a domain specific programming language (DSL) made for the EvoBot and run on the EvoBot's software.
 The EvoBot also supports the possibility of making experiments that observes the status of the petri dish and reacts based on it, such as watching the droplet's changes in speed.

 ##Description of the software running the EvoBot
 ![The software architecture.
 \label{fig:architecture}](images/architecture_overview.png)
 The software written for our prototype is structured in three main components, the core, the NodeJS server code and the client.
-The core handles the robot features, the NodeJS acts as a bridge between the core and the client and the client allows the user to manipulate the robot real-time and via sending experiment code.
-Below is a description of the software in its entirety.
-The code for our implementation is available in our Github repository [@bachelor_code]
+The core handles the robot features, the NodeJS acts as a bridge between the core and the client.
+The client allows the user to manipulate the robot real-time and also allows the user to send experiment code to the EvoBot.
+Below is a breif description of the software in its entirety.
+The code for our implementation is available in our Github repository [@bachelor_code].

 <!-- Core -->
-- The core of the software is written in C++ and is responsible for executing experiments, communicating with the hardware, logging data, emitting events and in general it is the most extensive part of our code base with the main responsibility for handling the platform.
-The software consists of a module based system where modules can be loaded and runtime based on settings in a configuration file, this allows for modularity in our design.
+- The core of the software is written in C++ and is responsible for executing experiment code, communicating with the hardware, logging data, emitting events and in general it is the most extensive part of our code base with the main responsibility for handling the platform.
+The software consists of a module based system where modules can be loaded and runtime based on settings in a configuration file, this allows for modularity in our design and for new hardware to be added in the future.
 <!-- Rucola -->
 - The EvoBot becomes programmable for a user through the use of a custom DSL language called Rucola.
 We designed this language to fit the needs for